piyush85/React-car-pool/README.md

+To Setup the project

+from project root
+run npm install

+from projectroot /server
+run npm install

+To Run the project

+from the project root folder run
+    screen node server/server.js

+    npm start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>